An unscriptural binding

 We should note that it was not so clear to people in 1905 or in the 1920’s or 1930’s, how serious this unscriptural doctrine was.
 The overriding concern at Synod 1905 was the peace and unity of the churches, and we need to realize that this peace was achieved at the cost of a more serious split forty years later.
 Where are the synodical churches today?
 And what happened to their members, and the offspring of these members who number in the hundreds of thousands?
 Were not more than 90% of the church members lost to heretical teachings?

-Have we learned anything in 65 years?
+The history lesson applied to todayHave we learned anything in 65 years?
 Or are we repeating the mistakes that were made 105 years ago?
 It is a common saying that those who forget their history are doomed to relive it.
 In the haste to establish “sister church” relationships with Presbyterian churches and other “Reformed” churches, the following “doctrinal divergencies” have been swept aside as “matters that can be discussed within the framework of ecclesiastical fellowship.”

 1) Regarding the covenant of grace

 Answer 31 of the Westminster Larger Catechism states that “The covenant of grace was made with Christ as the second Adam, and in him with all the elect as his seed.”
-At the same time answer 166 of this same Catechism states that “Baptism is not to be administered to any that are out of the visible church, and so strangers from the covenant of promise, till they profess their faith in Christ, and obedience to him, but infants descending from parents, either both, or but one of them, professing faith in Christ, and obedience to him, are in that respect within the covenant, and to be baptized.
+At the same time answer 166 of this same Catechism states that “Baptism is not to be administered to any that are out of the visible church, and so strangers from the covenant of promise, till they profess their faith in Christ, and obedience to him, but infants descending from parents, either both, or but one of them, professing faith in Christ, and obedience to him, are in that respect within the covenant, and to be baptized.”

 The Westminster Standards incorrectly distinguish between a covenant of grace and a covenant of promise.
 They incorrectly take their starting point in a covenant of grace established with the elect and neglect the fact that the covenant of grace was established with believers and their seed (see Genesis 17:1-7, Acts 2:38-39, etc.).